 Element Two: Was the Death Caused by Negligent or Intentional Conduct?

 The causation element is critical in a wrongful death claim.
 In order to recover damages, you must be able to show that your loved one’s death was actually caused by the negligent or intentional conduct of the defendant.
 For example, you cannot sue a hospital just because your loved one died of cancer there.
 There is no wrongful death liability when someone dies purely from natural causes.
-However, if you can show that your loved one died of cancer as a result of prolonged exposure to cancer-causing chemicals in his or her workplace, you may be able to sue the former employer for wrongful death.
+However, if you can show that your loved one died of cancer as a result of prolonged exposure to cancer-causing chemicals in his or her workplace, you may be able to sue the former employer for wrongful death due to carelessness.

 Because causation in a wrongful death lawsuit can be difficult to establish, it is important to hire a lawyer who has extensive experience taking wrongful death lawsuits to trial and obtaining successful verdicts for his or her clients.